batzpup/DotrModdingToolRedux/README.md

 2. **Run the Application**:
    - After downloading, extract the contents of the ZIP file.
-   - Navigate to the extracted folder and run `DotrModdingToolRedux.exe`.
+   - Navigate to the extracted folder and run `DotrModdingTool2IMGUI.exe`.

 ## New Features
 ### In built map and hidden card editor